Mill Rythe Infant School

 - Teachers and Teaching Assistants are given additional training dependent on the individual needs of the staff and children at Mill Rythe Infant School at the time.

 - The trained ELSA and FEIPS practitioners support children who require additional emotional or social support on a long or short term basis.

-- Teachers and Teaching Assistants are trained periodically in behaviour management.
+- Teachers and Teaching Assistants are trained periodically in behaviour management and SEMH.